-For more information about the COLA, taxes, group life insurance, health insurance and the health insurance credit, see Chapter 12-Receiving Retirement and Deferred Compensation Plan Payments and Chapter 13-Insurance in Retirement.
 If you have optional group life insurance coverage, you may continue a portion of your coverage into retirement if you and your spouse and dependent children, if applicable, were continuously covered during the 60 months preceding your retirement date.
-If you were covered for less than 60 months before retirement, your coverage will continue until the end of the month in which you reach your normal retirement age.
+If you were covered for fewer than 60 months before retirement, your coverage will continue until the end of the month in which you reach your normal retirement age.
 In either case, you have the option to convert your coverage to an individual policy upon retirement.
 For more information, contact Minnesota Life, the insurer for the VRS Group Life Insurance Program, toll-free at 1-800-441-2258.